-- 9328% increase in net Other Income due to reversal of previous year's accrual in relation to the assumption by MRTC of the Company's consultancy agreement with Arch Advisory Limited and recognized as income in 2019. - 66% decrease in General and Administrative Expense was due to the reduction in the Company's consultancy fees in view of the assumption by MRTC of the consultancy agreement with Arch Advisory Limited. - 99% increase in Income Tax Expense due to increase in taxable income in 2019.
+- 9328% increase in net Other Income due to reversal of year 2018 accruals in relation to the assumption by MRTC of the Parent Company's consultancy agreement with Arch Advisory Limited, which was recognized as other income in 2019. - 66% decrease in General and Administrative Expense was due to the reduction in the Parent Company's consultancy fees in view of the assumption by MRTC of the consultancy agreement with Arch Advisory Limited. - 99% increase in Income Tax Expense due to increased taxable income in 2019.